All Episodes

 It's unbelievable.

-All right, thank you both for being with us, Congressman Bratt, Congressman Perry, 800-941 Sean.
+Thank you both for being with us, Congressman Bratt, Congressman Perry, 800-941 Sean.

-Silk girl, who goes into this week?
+Silk, girl, who goes into this week's bowl of stupid girl?

-Well, Diamond Diamond Diamond, this week bowl of stupid goes to the Congressional Black Caucus.
+This week's bowl of stupid goes to the Congressional Black Caucus.

-Oh, yes, the congressional black caucus, you all.
+Oh, yes, the Congressional Black Caucus, you all.

 There they all go.

-Sitting down on the American people at the State of the Union address because now the president is bringing back jobs.
+They're sitting down on the American people at the State of the Union address because now the president is bringing back jobs, low unemployment, great economic opportunity, and they have the nerves to sit down on it.

-Bounced back from all of this here.
+And here, the great Congressman Steve Scalise took a bullet, bounced back from all of this here.

 And he was able to stand for the people he represents.